 From my testing, you definitely can.
 MDF is really absorbent so a mist coat or primer is still a good idea, but when it comes to whether or not gloss will adhere and cover MDF then the answer is a resounding yes!

 I will now move these samples outside so they are exposed to the elements.
 This will test how well the gloss is protecting the MDF underneath.
-With MDF being so absorbant it doesn’t cope well in wet areas, so lets see how well the gloss can improve that.
-Check back soon for the update on this test.
+With MDF being so absorbant it doesn’t cope well in wet areas, so let’s see how well the gloss can improve that.

 Also on MDF